AshStanton/content-ops-starter/content/pages/index.md

           Optimization
         text: >+
-          *   **Comprehensive Campaign Audit**: We review your current ad campaigns and performance metrics, identifying areas for improvement.
+          *   **Comprehensive Campaign Audit**: We review your current ad campaigns and identify areas for improvement.

-          *   **Competitor Insights**: We analyze your competitors' ad strategies, uncovering insights you can leverage to outperform them.
+          *   **Competitor Insights**: We analyze your competitors' ad strategies to outperform them.

-          *   **Actionable Optimization Plan**: A tailored strategy to refine ad targeting, improve creative, adjust bids, and maximize your ROI.
+          *   **Actionable Optimization Plan**: A tailored strategy to refine ad targeting, adjust bids, and maximize your ROI.

           *   **Step-by-Step Implementation Guidance**: We provide clear